cscorley/dissertation/chapters/3_method/3_combo.md

 :   What are the effects of using different portions of a changeset for corpus construction, such as added, removed, context lines, and the commit message?

-RQ 3.5.3
-:   How much repository history do we need before the approaches are effective?

 ##### Methodology